Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/Visualization-3.md

 Visualization with canvas.

-Your goal with this assignment is to create a visualization.
-You must use canvas for this assignment.
-Think of things that make canvas useful and unique.
+Your goal with this assignment is to create a visualization. **You must use canvas** for this assignment.

+Think of things that make canvas useful and unique and concentrate on these things.

+- Lines
+- Arcs

+Think about writing functions to generate different types of graphs from arrays of numbers provided in parameters.

+- Bar Graph
+- Line Graph
+- Scatter plot
+- Pie Chart
+- Donut Chart

-Add to your gihub pages.
+Add to your githHub pages.

 | Area         | 0                 |               1 |               2  |
 |:-------------|:------------------|:----------------|:-----------------|